A Non-Markovian Approach to a Stochastic Rumor Dynamics with Cognitive Deliberation: Acknowledgements

 \section{Acknowledgements}

 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code $001$.
-Also, it was partially supported by grant $\#2017/10555-0$ S\~ao Paulo Research Foundation (FAPESP).
+Also, it was partially supported by S\~ao Paulo Research Foundation (FAPESP) under grants $\#2017/10555-0$ and $\#2022/08948-2$.